SeniorFluffie/GameBox/README.md

 # GameBox
 The GameBox is a selection of 3 various fun mini-games combined together in one program.
+Utilizing both the minim audio library, and image file reading, the GameBox is interactive, easy to understand, and visually appealing.
+Additionally, it is quite advanced at the time it was created.
+As the GameBox was a project designed for the culminating activity of a Grade 12 Computer Science course.